chritchens/overchain-lib/README.md

 ## Description ##

 Overchain is a protocol to build Bitcoin 2-way pegged decentralized sidechains.
+So far I'd suggest the pegged sidechains to use a proof-of-stake on Bitcoin funds, in order for the system to be workable.
+This means that in those sidechains, nodes with the higher Bitcoin stake would have an higher chance to have their blocks added to the sidechain blockchain.
+In any case, I think it's sidechain dependant.

 ## How it works ##